Clustering-Project/wine_quality_project/README.md

 - Do any features have a correlation with quality?.
 - What features significantly affect quality?

-- Final report should be in .ipynb, Modules should be in .py, Predictions should be in .csv.
+- Final report should be in .ipynb, Modules should be in .py.
 - Audience will be lead data scientist.
 - Determine correlation between features and target variable.
 - Develop my null hypothsisis and alternative hypothesis.